Affine Fractional Sobolev and Isoperimetric Inequalities: Introduction

-Moreover, we establish the corresponding statement for $f\in BV(\R^n)$ and also recover Wang's generalized Sobolev--Zhang inequality (without characterization of the equality case) from Theorem \ref{thm_afracsobo} (see Section \ref{sec_limit1}).
+Moreover, we establish the corresponding statement for $f\in BV(\mathbb R^{n})$ and also recover Wang's generalized Sobolev--Zhang inequality (without characterization of the equality case) from Theorem~\ref{thm_afracsobo} (see Section~\ref{sec_limit1}).

-\goodbreak We prove Theorem \ref{thm_afracsobo} by first establishing affine fractional P\'olya--Szeg\H o inequalities as a consequence of the Riesz rearrangement inequality.
+We prove Theorem~\ref{thm_afracsobo} by first establishing affine fractional P\'olya--Szeg\H o inequalities as a consequence of the Riesz rearrangement inequality.
 For the equality case, we use anisotropic fractional Sobolev norms (introduced in \cite{Ludwig:fracperi}) and the equality case of the Riesz rearrangement inequality due to Burchard \cite{Burchard96}.
-For $0<s<1$ and $E\subset\R^n$ of finite $s$-perimeter (see Section~ \ref{sec_prelim}), we define the fractional polar projection body as $\ofpp sE = \ofpp s\chi_E$, where $\chi_E$ is the indicator function of $E$, and obtain from the affine fractional P\'olya--Szeg\H o inequalities that
+For $0<s<1$ and $E\subset \mathbb R^{n}$ of finite $s$-perimeter (see Section~\ref{sec_prelim}), we define the fractional polar projection body as $\ofpp sE = \ofpp s\chi _{E}$, where $\chi _{E}$ is the indicator function of $E$, and obtain from the affine fractional P\'olya--Szeg\H o inequalities that

-for $0<s<1$ and $E\subset\R^n$ of finite $s$-perimeter, where $\B$ is the Euclidean unit ball in $\R^n$.
-From these fractional Petty projection inequalities, Theorem \ref{thm_afracsobo} follows by a co-area formula for the fractional Sobolev norm.
-In the limit as $s\to 1^-$, we obtain from \eqref{eq_afracpetty} the generalized Petty projection inequality by Zhang \cite{Zhang99} and Wang \cite{Tuo_Wang}.
+for $0<s<1$ and $E\subset \mathbb R^{n}$ of finite $s$-perimeter and finite measure, where $\Bvtex $ is the Euclidean unit ball in $\mathbb R^{n}$.
+From these fractional Petty projection inequalities, Theorem~\ref{thm_afracsobo} follows by a co-area formula for the fractional Sobolev norm.
+In the limit as $s\to 1^{-}$, we obtain from~\eqref{eq_afracpetty} the generalized Petty projection inequality by Zhang \cite{Zhang99} and Wang \cite{Tuo_Wang}.
 In addition, we prove versions of our functional and geometric inequalities for Steiner symmetrization.

-In Section~\ref{sec_GZ}, we connect fractional polar projection bodies to radial mean bodies (introduced by Gardner and Zhang \cite{GZ}) and obtain fractional Zhang inequalities.
-Moreover, we establish new affine isoperimetric inequalities for radial mean bodies, thereby proving a natural conjecture in the field.
+In Section~\ref{sec_GZ}, we connect fractional polar projection bodies to radial mean bodies.
+For a convex body $E\subset \mathbb R^{n}$ (that is, $E$ is a compact convex set with non-empty interior) and $p>-1$, Gardner and Zhang \cite{GZ} defined the radial $p$-th mean body of $E$, by its radial function for $\xi \in \snvtex $, as